Angelina Terlizzi: Conservation in Action

 In this Q&A, Angelina shares what inspired her interest in conservation, how students can help promote sustainability on campus, and why environmental awareness matters in every field of study.

-What year are you, and what are you studying?
 What inspired you to choose your major, and what kinds of careers or projects are you interested in pursuing in the future?

 During my first semester of sophomore year, I took a course called Zoo and Aquarium Conservation, which completely shifted my perspective.
 I discovered a deeper passion for conservation and the critical role it plays in sustaining biodiversity and promoting animal welfare on a broader scale.
 This course inspired me to switch from a strictly medical path to one that integrates research, conservation, and direct engagement with animals.